vfalendysh/AuRA-1.3/README.md

 If rollers do not fit - try to print one by one resizing it by 0.2% increment.

 ## Firmware
-There are few minor changes compared to v1.2: max dev. time now is 90 minutes, changed tanks captions, enabled demo mode by default.

 Put folders / files from the "Firmware/libs" folder into your local Arduino/libraries folder.
 Choose "Arduino Nano" board in Arduino IDE.
 Sometimes you may need to choose "old bootloader" verstion of the board.
 Open "firmware/aura13.ino" file.